 This was a quick, 1.6-mile hike that offered a lot of payoff for minimal effort.
 In fact, we reached the peak so quickly that it threw us off, and we continued further along the Appalachian Trail than we intended without realizing.
 All in all, this was the perfect hike to end our first day in the park.

 On day two, we woke up excited and ready to tackle the Whiteoak Canyon trail.
-A 10 mile out a back trail, hikers have the choice of starting up top and hiking down towards the falls or starting at the bottom and hiking up to them.
+A 10 mile out and back trail, hikers have the choice of starting up top and hiking down towards the falls or starting at the bottom and hiking up to them.
 Having read a lot of reviews, we decided to park at the Skyline Drive entrance, which meant hiking downhill first and uphill on the way back.

 The hike down to the Upper Whiteoak Falls is 2.3 miles one way and rated as easy to moderate.
 Once we reached the Upper Falls, we decided to continue on roughly one more mile down to the Lower Falls.
 Here, we stopped to take in the stunning waterfalls, take photos, and eat our lunch.

 Rather than continue down the steep stairs for another 2 miles after lunch, we made the wise decision to turn around at the falls and begin our climb back up to Skyline Drive.
 Going up was much tougher than the way down!
 By the time we reached the car I was exhausted in the best way possible.
 Whiteoak Canyon was my favorite hike of the trip.
 It’s one you don’t want to miss!

 Watch the Sunset From Skyline Drive

 After a full day of exploring the park, you deserve a chance to kick back and take in the sights.
 And what better way to relax than by witnessing a beautiful sunset?